flyinacres/notebook_env/README.md

 2. **Code cell** — checks the Python version, writes a `pinned_requirements.txt`, and installs it via pip.

 Before the blueprint, Path A also prints the active Python interpreter path (`sys.executable`).
 This exists specifically so you can visually confirm it matches the environment your notebook's kernel actually used — see the desktop caveat above.

+Any packages that were only ever imported inside a `try/except` or conditional block appear in the manifest as a commented-out, labeled optional entry rather than a hard pin — even if that package happens to be installed in your own environment.
+Any dynamic import calls the tool couldn't statically resolve (a variable or expression rather than a string literal) are surfaced as a diagnostic warning rather than silently dropped or guessed at.

 ## Reading the GPU/accelerator messages